“Sit down over here” Michael’s mother instructed him as they walked along the balcony of Symphony Hall.

 During the intermission, the girl came back up to her mother gesturing excitedly.
 The boy stepped across the aisle to the woman.
 “Why does she move her hands like that?”

 “It’s how she talks.
 It’s called sign language.”
-The woman made a sign with her hand off of her forehead in a salute, “This means ‘hello’.”
+The woman made a sign with her hand off of her forehead in a motion, “This means ‘hello’.”

 The boy looked at the girl and gestured ‘hello’.
 The girl signed some more gestures, to which the woman translated.
 “Her name is Kasmira.
 She wants to know where you’re from.”

 “We live in Chestnut Hill.” he replied, to which her mother translated, speaking aloud as she signed, “He lives in Chestnut Hill, not far from where we live in Cambridge.”